MARKET SNAPSHOT: U.S. Stocks Poised To Open Lower, With Spotlight On Retail Sales, Inflation Data

 Read:J.C.
 Penney options traders prep for an unusually wild ride after earnings report (http://www.marketwatch.com/story/jc-penney-options-traders-prep-for-an-unusually-wild-ride-after-earnings-report-2017-05-11)

-Other markets: U.S. oil prices moved lower on Friday, though they were still headed for a gain of 3% for the week.
+Other markets: U.S. oil prices inched higher in choppy trade on Friday, heading for a gain of more than 3% for the week.
 Investors remain hopeful that the Organization of the Petroleum Exporting Countries will extend a production-cut deal when it meets on May 25.

 Read:Here's why OPEC might just let the deal on oil output collapse (http://www.marketwatch.com/story/heres-why-opec-might-just-let-the-deal-on-oil-output-cuts-collapse-2017-05-11)